 If there’s a part of your idea that’s patentable, sure, patent it if you want to do that, but you don’t need to lock down all conversations about your thing just because a component is novel—it’s counter-intuitive.

 And furthermore, if you think I’m the kind of person who might take your idea and register something as a result of a conversation, why are you even speaking to me about it?

 Pop your invention bubble

 Given that there are a great many people coming up with ideas for things all the time, there’s a tiny chance that something you come up with is globally unique.
-To declare that you’re in that tiny bracket of utterly novel invention could be a sign that you’re probably in an invention bubble, and have an inability to consider that others have had a similar idea to yours.
+To declare that the idea is in that tiny bracket of utterly novel inventions could be a sign that you’re probably in an invention bubble, and have an inability to consider that others have had a similar idea to yours.